-NOW COOLER: Larry Josie's poppy truck now uses less fuel while attending events, thanks to a Patriot APU donated by Simplicity Air.
+Larry Josie's poppy truck is even more patriotic now, thanks to the addition of the Patriot APU, donated by Simplicity Air.

 ANCASTER, Ont. — Simplicity Air and its sister company Canadian Extreme Climate Systems, have donated and installed an auxiliary power unit (APU) on Larry Josie’s popular ‘poppy truck.’